Developments of initial data on big bang singularities for the Einstein-nonlinear scalar field equations: Sequence of approximate solutions

 \subsection{Estimating the error of the approximate Weingarten map}

 In this subsection we show that $\bar K_n$, as in Proposition~\ref{construction of the approximate solutions}, is indeed an approximate Weingarten map for the $\Sigma_t$ hypersurfaces as $t \to 0$.
 Furthermore, the approximation becomes better as $n$ increases.
 The desired convergence to initial data for the actual Weingarten map then follows as a consequence.
-But first, we prove some estimates that we will need for $h_n^{-1}$.